Did your child’s back-to-school list include an eye exam? It should have.

 “Parents with young children are often nervous about eye exams,” Cohen said.
 “They worry about, ‘How is my child going to sit still?’ and ‘What if the doctor can’t get everything she needs to see?’ ”

-At University Eye Institute East, an energetic staff works together to make pediatric patients feel comfortable.
+At Mason Eye Clinic, an energetic staff works together to make pediatric patients feel comfortable.
 Children can even watch cartoons while getting their eyes examined.

 “Poor vision directly affects learning.
 Children become frustrated when they can’t see clearly and their learning and attention span can suffer.”
 Raneat Cohen, OD, optometrist at MU Health Care